 Ian C. Binns, Ph.D., is an associate professor of Elementary Science Education in the Department of Reading and Elementary Education in the Cato College of Education at the University of North Carolina at Charlotte.
 He has a B.S. in Environmental Science and a M.Ed., both from North Carolina State University.
 His Ph.D. is in Curriculum and Instruction with an emphasis on Science Education from the University of Virginia.
 Prior to coming to UNC Charlotte, Ian was a faculty member in the College of Education at Louisiana State University.
 Ian’s research and community work primarily focuses on the interaction between science and religion.
 His goal is to help people understand science and religion, what makes them unique, their interaction, and how they both benefit society.
 Specifically, his research looks at how preservice elementary teachers’ scientific literacy and faith-based beliefs influence their perceptions of how socio-scientific issues, such as evolution, creationism, and intelligent design, should be addressed in the classroom.
 His community work includes public testimony in defense of science in Louisiana, efforts to help the science education community become more aware of attempts to undermine science instruction, and science-faith courses at the Episcopal Church of the Holy Comforter in Charlotte, NC.

-Laura Donnelly is the Senior Special Initiatives Officer at the Center for Theology, Science, and Human Flourishing at the University of Notre Dame which fosters interdisciplinary scholarly research and programming initiatives for scholars and educators.
+Laura Donnelly is the Senior Special Initiatives Officer at the Center for Theology, Science, and Human Flourishing at the University of Notre Dame which fosters interdisciplinary research and programming initiatives for scholars and educators.
 Laura received her undergraduate degree in systematic theology and classical philosophy at the University of St Andrews, Scotland.
 She then earned her master degrees from Emory University and Yale University studying philosophy, theology, and Islamic studies.
 Her research interests are primarily concerned with the big questions confronting contemporary societies, questions concerning the social preconditions of human flourishing, truth, justice, and freedom.
-In her current role, Laura combines her expertise in managing large research grants and program development with her research interests from a critical realist perspective by working with social scientists, theologians, anthropologists, and philosophers.